drisso/zinb_analysis/README.md

 To generate the plots related to the goodness-of-fit, run the `.Rmd` files in the `real_data` folder starting with `goodness_of_fit`, e.g., for the Patel data, the file is [goodness_of_fit_patel.Rmd](https://github.com/drisso/zinb_analysis/blob/master/real_data/goodness_of_fit_patel.Rmd).

+The Patel data are stored in `real_data/Patel.zip`.
+Please unzip this file prior to run the Patel analysis.

 ### Simulations

 To create the simulated datasets from the real datasets used in the paper, first run the code in [simFunction.R](https://github.com/drisso/zinb_analysis/blob/master/sims/figures/simFunction.R).
 Then, run the `.R` files in the folders in `sims/figures`.
 Finally, run [figuresPaper.Rmd](https://github.com/drisso/zinb_analysis/blob/master/sims/figures/figuresPaper.Rmd).